codemagic-ci-cd/codemagic-docs/content/billing/pricing.md

 5. Enter your **credit card** details and **company information**.
 6. Once you have entered your details, pay-as-you-go billing will be enabled.
 To upgrade to the annual Professional plan, click on the **Upgrade** button and follow the instructions to subscribe to the Professional plan.

-If you require additional concurrencies or have any other questions about the annual plan, please contact us [here](https://codemagic.io/contact/).
+If you require additional concurrencies or have any other questions about the annual plan, including requests for **macOS M2 instances**,  please contact us [here](https://codemagic.io/contact/).

 If you require annual invoicing, please refer to the Enterprise plans below.

-## Enterprise Plan
+## Pricing for Enterprises

-Enterprise plans are available starting from **$1000/month** (billed annually) and include the following:
+Enterprise plans are available starting from **$12k/year** and include the following:

-- Unlimited access to all VM types
+- Unlimited access to all VM types (including macOS M2)
 - 180-minute build timeout
 - Priority support
 - Service level agreement